 - Services can receive ETH donations through the Autonolas Protocol as a sign of recognition for their effort and utility.

 - With a share of accrued donations, the protocol will reward the staked agents and/or components that facilitated such donations.
-Rewards are distributed proportionally to the code contribution to the ecosystem.
-Subject to governance approval, a portion of those donations can be eventually used by the DAO for ecosystem growth.
+Rewards are distributed proportionally to the code contribution to the donated services.
+Subject to governance approval, a portion of service donations can be eventually accrued by the Protocol Treasury and used by the DAO for ecosystem growth.

-- Moreover, when the service owners own a certain threshold of veOLAS (e.g. they have locked a certain amount of OLAS for a certain period of time), they are considered whitelisted.
-The protocol will also distribute a share of the OLAS inflation to staked components (resp. agents) referenced in the whitelisted services.
+- Moreover, when service owners or service donors meet a specific threshold of veOLAS (i.e., they have locked a certain amount of OLAS for a certain period of time), they are considered whitelisted.
+Under this condition, the protocol tops up the ETH rewards from donations by allocating a portion of the OLAS inflation to the staked components or agents associated with the whitelisted services.

-The Autonolas Tokenomics bonding mechanism allows users with enabled Uniswap V2 LP-pair assets to deposit them via the Autonolas depository smart contract and receive OLAS tokens at a discount relative to the price quoted on the relevant DEX after a vesting time.
+The Autonolas Tokenomics bonding mechanism enables users holding supported LP-pair assets to deposit them into the Autonolas depository smart contract.
+In return, they receive OLAS tokens at a discount relative to the price quoted on the relevant DEX after a vesting time.
 The interest rate on purchased bonds and the discount factor can be adjusted to incentivize or discourage bond demand.
 The protocol currently incentivizes bonding when there is a large potential output of code production in the ecosystem and a production function is used to measure potential code production during one epoch to establish the interest rate and discount factor.

 Interacting with the protocol tokenomics